 Eligibility & How To Submit a Nomination

-GO TO ONLINE AWARDS PLATFORM to start your nomination.
+GO TO ONLINE AWARDS PLATFORM to start your nomination [platform will reopen in June 2025].
 You will register (create) an account with our special awards platform and then get started by selecting 'Biemann Medal' from the dropdown list of awards.

 Eligibility